vincezh2000/inlier_classification/README.md

 - To train our network, we need to prepare the dataset so that each point has a binary classification of whether it is an inlier or not.
 - The model is being trained on KITTI dataset loaded with Predator dataloader (low overlapping point clouds).
+- Based on the Euclidean Distance between the points in the point clouds, we can set some threshold value based on which the classification of inliers is performed.
+- The "overlap_pairs" is the folder containing the ground truth data.
+- the /overlap_pairs contains npy arrays.
+- each numpy arrays contain the indices of the inliers for a given pair of point clouds (source and target).

 **Note**: We observe random data loader crashes due to memory issues, if you observe similar issues, please consider reducing the number of workers or increasing CPU RAM.
 We now released a sparse convolution-based Predator, have a look [here](https://github.com/ShengyuH/OverlapPredator.Mink.git)!